alexpaul/Github-Projects-Workshop/README.md

 5. List of frameworks, third party libraries used on the project.
 6. Credit to resources used, e.g StackOverflow article or Medium post.
 7. Screenshots of the application.
-8. A gif of an interesting part of the application.
+8. A gif of an interesting part of the application, using an application like [GIPHY Capture](https://apps.apple.com/us/app/giphy-capture-the-gif-maker/id668208984?mt=12).

 ## 4. Adding a README to your Github Profile